NjaalSoerland/pizzapicker-api/README.md

-# The frontend for a dumb app for getting random pizzas from pizzabakeren
+# An api for fetching all pizzas from pizzabakeren.no

 ## To run locally:

 ```
 flask run
 ```

+The api also runs on https://pizzapicker-api.vercel.app/